Leaning Tower Base Routes Rock Climbing

 Mike "hanging out" on the pitch 8 traver...

 The base of Leaning Tower hosts a few different areas that offer enjoyable cragging while avoiding the crowds found in some of the more popular areas of Yosemite National Park.
 From left to right, the base can be divided into four distinct sections: 1) The Yellow Corner.
 2) The Watchtower.
 3) The Amoeba.
 4) The Cracker.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Leaning Tower Base Routes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Leaning Tower Base Routes:

 The Thief 5.10d 6b+ 21 VII+ 21 E3 5b California

 : Yosemite National Park

 : ... : The Watchtower

 This climb has an ugly beginning and end but a stellar middle.
 Pitch 1 A short approach pitch the guide book lists as 4th but is harder than that.
 Ugly and loose.Pitch 2 A hollow sounding flake to start, then sustained good rock.
 Next are a couple of offwidth pods with a crack in the back.
 Sustained.
 Get one rest right before the crux.
 An optional intermediate belay to an ugly finish with more loose flakes....[more]
 Browse More Classics in California